perfectspr/llm-leaderboard/questions/reasoning.md

 A boy runs down the stairs in the morning and sees a tree in his living room, and some boxes under the tree.
 What day is it?
 ### Answer
 Christmas
+***
+Find one of the following options that is different from the others:(1) water(2) the sun (3)gasoline (4) the wind (5) cement
+### Answer
+Options (1) water, (2) the sun, (3) gasoline, and (4) the wind can all be sources of energy.
+Water can be used in hydropower, the sun provides solar energy, gasoline is a fossil fuel, and the wind is used in wind power.
+However, cement is not a source of energy but a building material.
+***
+Cherries correspond to red.
+What does milk correspond to?
+Choose one of the following options:
+1. wet
+2. cold
+3. white
+4. sweet
+5. cooked
+### Answer
+white